ndelamaide/ML4Science_neuron_segmentation/livecell/README.md

 LIVECell uses a pretrained model named centermask2 that can be found [here](https://github.com/youngwanLEE/centermask2) and that is based on [detectron2] (https://github.com/facebookresearch/detectron2).

-Before starting we advise you to work on a particular environment for example with Anaconda (conda create --name livecell) and to have a version of python above or equal to 3.6.
+Before starting we advise you to work on a particular environment for example with Anaconda (`conda create --name livecell` and `conda activate livecell`) and to have a version of python above or equal to 3.6.
 Then all the libraries can be download using:
 ```bash
 pip install -r requirements.txt
 ```